- Deadly Home Seller Mistakes

 Mistake #10 – Not knowing your rights and obligations

 The Arizona Association of Realtors (ARR) Purchase Contract is many pages of rather small print.
 It is designed to be neutral and fair to all parties, after all there are Realtors® on both sides of the transaction, but how the blanks are filled in can make a gross difference.

-From your listing agent, get and read blank copies of all likely transaction documents.
+From your Listing Agent, get and read blank copies of all likely transaction documents … or see them here.
 Then ask questions about all confusing parts.
 Of particular concern is the Seller Property Disclosure Statement (SPDS).
 This is the written disclosure from seller to buyer that is required by the Purchase Contract.
 It is the one document that can survive closing by years.

 Mistake #11 – Detach yourself from the effort

 Be part of the sales team!
 Make business associates, peers, friends and other contacts aware of your listing.
 It’s surprising how many homes are sold this way.